EMaurer71/Secure-AI-Code-and-Libraries-/Module 3 Securing 3rd party Ai Libraries/README.md

 CI/CD security gates for ML pipelines

+Organizational policy enforcement

-Module 3 includes two classroom demonstrations and two hands‑on labs, all rebuilt and enhanced to be fully runnable and portfolio‑ready.
+Module 3 includes three classroom demonstrations and two hands‑on labs, all rebuilt and enhanced to be fully runnable and portfolio‑ready.

 📘 Classroom Demo 1 — Third‑Party Library Risks in AI
 Folder: